wikical/grical/db_migration/README.rst

 passwords, sessions etc won't work.

-If everything goes well you may drop the `old_public` schema as well the `gridcalendar` role from the production server.
+If everything goes well you may drop the `old_public` schema as well the `grical` role from the production server.